codalogic/cl-phpunit/README.md

 ?>
 ```

+Alternatively, you may be able to use `checkglobber()`.

+It ain't pretty!!!

+## checkglobber()

-Alternatively, if you have lots of test files, your main test file can look
+If you have lots of test files, your main test file can look
 like the following and `checkglobber()` will glob() looking for test files
-named `test-*.php` in the current directory.
+named `test-*.php` in the current directory and execute them:

 ```php
 <?php